jc-udacity/disaster_pipeline/README.md

     `python run.py`

 3. Go to http://localhost:3001/
-    You will see some graphs such as
+    You will see some graphs such as:
-    ![Top 5 categories(top5.png "Top 5 categories")
+![Top 5 categories(top5.png)